Elections in New York (state): Presidential elections

 Throughout most of the 20th century, New York was a powerful swing state, forcing presidential candidates to invest a large amount of money and time campaigning there.
 New York State gave small margins of victory to Democrats John F. Kennedy in 1960, Hubert Humphrey in 1968, Jimmy Carter in 1976 and Michael Dukakis in 1988, as well as Republicans Herbert Hoover in 1928, Thomas Dewey in 1948 and Ronald Reagan in 1980.
 Until the 1970 United States census, it had the most votes in the U.S. Electoral College.

 Today, although New York is still the fourth largest prize in the Electoral College with 28 votes, it is usually considered an uncontested "blue state"—meaning that it is presumed safe for the Democrats.
 The last time a Republican made a serious effort in the state was George H. W. Bush in 1988.
 Since 1992, the national Republican Party has effectively ceded New York to the Democrats.
 John Kerry won New York State by 18 percentage points in 2004, while Al Gore won by an even greater 25-point margin in New York State in 2000, giving Gore his second-highest total in the nation.
 Bill Clinton twice scored his third-best performance in New York in 1992 and 1996.
 In the 2008 presidential election Barack Obama carried New York with 62.9% of the vote, making it the third most Democratic state in that election, surpassed only by Hawaii and Vermont, as well as the District of Columbia.
 In 2012, Obama carried New York by an even greater margin, taking 63.4% of the vote to Republican Mitt Romney's 35.2%, again making it the third most Democratic state in the nation.

 Even in the days when New York was considered a swing state, it had a slight Democratic lean.
 It has only supported a Republican for president six times since the Great Depression—in 1948, 1952, 1956, 1972, 1980 and 1984.
-Republicans have to do reasonably well in Buffalo, Syracuse and Rochester while holding down their deficits in New York City to have a realistic chance of carrying the state.
-New York has not voted Republican since Ronald Reagan in the 1984 election (54% - 46%).
+Republicans have to do reasonably well in Buffalo, Syracuse, and Rochester while holding down their deficits in New York City to have a realistic chance of carrying the state.
+New York has not voted Republican since Ronald Reagan won 54% of the vote in the 1984 election.